Sustainability / GovernanceCorporate Governance

 ---|---|---|

-Mr. Ogawa has demonstrated strong leadership in guiding the entire Group toward achieving higher corporate value as the President and CEO of the Company since June 2019.
-We determined that he was qualified to manage the Daicel Group and its global business given his track record and wealth of experience, achievements and insight related to the overall management of Daicel. |
+Yoshimi Ogawa | Representative Director | Mr. Ogawa has demonstrated strong leadership in guiding the entire Group toward achieving higher corporate value as the President and CEO of the Company since June 2019.
+We determined that he is qualified to manage the Daicel Group and its global business given his track record and wealth of experience, achievements and insights related to the overall management of Daicel. |

-Kotaro Sugimoto | Representative Director | Mr. Sugimoto possesses a wealth of experience, achievements and insight related to the overall management of Daicel, fostered as the head of administrative departments, including finance and accounting as well as compliance.
-We determined that he was qualified to manage the Daicel Group and its global businesses. |
+Kotaro Sugimoto | President and CEO | Mr. Sugimoto possesses a wealth of experience, achievements and insights related to the overall management of Daicel, fostered as the head of administrative departments, including finance and accounting, as well as compliance.
+We determined that he is qualified to manage the Daicel Group and its global businesses. |

-Yasuhiro Sakaki | Director | Mr. Sakaki possesses a wealth of experience, achievements and insight related to the overall management of Daicel, fostered as head of the Pyrotechnic Devices Business and departments involved in promoting corporate strategy.
-We determined that he was qualified to manage the Daicel Group and its global businesses. |
+Yasuhiro Sakaki | Director | Mr. Sakaki possesses a wealth of experience, achievements and insights related to the overall management of Daicel, fostered as president of an overseas subsidiary and head of the Safety segment and departments involved in promoting corporate strategy.
+We determined that he is qualified to manage the Daicel Group and its global businesses. |

-Akihisa Takabe | Director | Mr. Takabe possesses a wealth of experience, achievements and insight related to the planning and development of new products at the Daicel Group, fostered as head of R&D and new product development for broad areas including basic technology and product development.
-We determined that he was qualified to manage the Daicel Group and its global businesses. |
+Toshio Shiwaku | Director | Mr. Shiwaku possesses a wealth of experience, achievements and insights related to the corporate management of the Daicel Group and overseas business, fostered by being responsible for areas such as research and development, management strategy, and new business development at Polyplastics Co., Ltd., a major subsidiary of the Daicel Corporation Group, and also serving as its Representative Director and President.
+We determined that he is qualified to manage the Daicel Group and its global business. |

 Teisuke Kitayama | Outside Director | Mr. Kitayama possesses a wealth of insights and experience, fostered as a manager of financial institutions, and applies these in the management of Daicel. |